tillre/cores-ng/README.md

-comodl-angular - work in progress
+cores-angular - work in progress
 =================================

-angular service for comodl
+angular service/directives for cores